By Josh King

 Your job is hard enough without having to endure friendly fire.
 But when the friendly fire does comes, defuse the situation by kindly going back and showing these people how to use their time and energy to make much of Jesus and to encourage the family of God.

-JOSH KING (@JoWiKi) is the pastor of Second Baptist Church in Conway, Arkansas, husband of Jacki, and father of three boys.
+Josh is pastor of Second Baptist Church in Conway, Arkansas, husband of Jacki, and father of three boys.